shahbazalamjobs/Uifry-clone/Readme.md

 # Uifry

-Uifry is a web application designed to help users make better financial decisions.
+Uifry clone is a web application designed to help users make better financial decisions.
 It provides features for budgeting, finance management, and more.

-Sure, here's a revised version of your project with a more human-friendly developer's description:

 ---